mantik-ai/core/doc/Mantikfile.md

 It must contain a field `stack` which maps to a trainable algorithm plugin.

-## Open Points

-There is no support for Meta variables yet, which could costomize input/output types, but this is planned.

 ## Examples

 Example for a Data Set definition